Earth Oriented Space Science and Technology M. Sc.

 It is conducted as a two year master's degree program with the option of a Double Degree in cooperation with the Wuhan University, China.
 ESPACE combines the technical aspects of the satellite and observation systems with scientific and commercial applications.
 This requires interdisciplinary knowledge beyond the borders of different engineering disciplines such as geodesy, mechanical and electrical engineering, as well as physics, informatics and geosciences.

-You acquire fundamental knowledge and basic competencies in the three core areas satellite and remote sensing data analysis, space engineering and satellite application engineering as a general basis, as well as the interfaces among them in order to be able to link technological know-how with practical application.
-Simultaneously you learn the necessary basics of signal processing, sensor technology, orbital mechanics and space technology, so that they are in a position to support planning and development of future missions for the above-mentioned areas.
-With the established fundamental and advanced knowledge of the core and specialized relevant subjects, you are able to work in a wide range of space sciences.
+The students acquire fundamental knowledge and basic competencies in the three core areas: satellite and remote sensing data analysis, space engineering, and satellite application engineering as a general basis, as well as the interfaces among them, to link technological know-how with practical application.
+Simultaneously, they learn the necessary basics of signal processing, sensor technology, orbital mechanics and space technology, so that they are in a position to support planning and development of future missions for the above-mentioned areas.
+With the established fundamental and advanced knowledge of the core and specialised subjects, our graduates are able to work across a wide range of space sciences and develop joint solutions beyond the boundaries of specialist fields, presenting them in ways suited to their target audiences.

 The fourth semester is dedicated entirely to the Master’s thesis, which is then defended in a public Master’s colloquium.